 Prepare Vegetables

-- Peel and trim the onion and cut into quarters (leave root end intact).
-Peel and cut rutabagas and turnips into ¾-inch wedges.
+- Peel and trim the onion and cut it into quarters, leaving the root end intact.
+Peel and cut rutabagas and turnips into 3/4-inch wedges.
+Leave the potatoes whole if they're 1-1/2 inches in diameter; if they're larger, cut them into wedges.
+Leave the baby carrots whole.

-- Toss all of the vegetables with 4 garlic cloves, 3 sprigs of thyme, and ¼ cup oil in a large roasting pan.
-Season with salt and pepper.
+- Toss all of the vegetables with 4 garlic cloves, 3 sprigs of thyme, and 1/4 cup oil in a large roasting pan.
+Season with a few pinches of salt and grinds of pepper.

 Roast

-- Rub the remaining canola oil over the chicken and sprinkle generously with salt and pepper.
-Distribute the remaining butter over the breast.
+- Rub the remaining oil over the chicken and sprinkle generously with salt and pepper.
+Distribute the remaining butter over the breast in pats, "smushing" it in a bit.

-- Place the chicken on top of the root vegetables and roast for 25 minutes.
-Decrease the oven temperature to 400 degrees F and continue roasting for 45 minutes, until the thickest part of the thigh (away from the bone) reads 165 degrees F when probed with a thermometer.
-If undercooked, continue roasting until the chicken reaches temperature and the juices run clear (thoroughly wash probe between uses).
+- Nestle the chicken into the root vegetables and roast for 25 minutes.
+Decrease the oven temperature to 400°F and continue roasting for 45-50 minutes, until the thickest part of the thigh (away from the bone) reads 165°F when probed with an instant-read thermometer and the juices run clear.
+If undercooked, continue roasting until the chicken reaches temperature (thoroughly wash probe between uses).

 Nutrition Estimate

-This post was originally published in 2013 and updated in 2019 with new photos and notes.
+This post was originally published on Striped Spatula in 2013 and updated in 2019 and 2024 with new photos and notes.

 What is the difference between a blast and a roast??
 Is chicken covered with a pan.
 Not everyone know, or has your knowledge